 We developed the Donations Web Component as a way for arts organizations to encourage targeted online giving.
 By using this solution, you can quickly and easily add different charitable asks across your website, wherever you want them to be.
 You’re not limited to only asking for donations on your ‘Support Us’ page or along the purchase path when customers are booking tickets; you can use the Donations Web Component to pep up your show pages, or to add as many different asks as you want, in as many different places on your site as you can think of.

-For example, you could easily ask for specific support for your education programme, right from the education page on your website.
+For example, you could easily ask for specific support for your education program, right from the education page on your website.
 Alternatively, you might want a button for a one-click donation of $5 to be visible on every page of your website, or perhaps you want to give visitors the chance to choose from three pre-set donation amounts, or to have a sliding scale of values.
 How about adding specific asks to blog posts and announcements on your site?
 You can do all of the above, and pretty much anything else you can think of with the Donations Web Component.
-It’s this flexibility which makes it such a powerful tool and lets you tailor your implementation of the Web Component to best support your fundraising strategy.
+It’s this flexibility which makes it such a powerful tool and lets you tailor your implementation of the Web Component to best support your arts fundraising strategy.

 Donations Web Component in Action